return42/sphkerneldoc/linux_src_doc/include/soc/fsl/qman_h.rst

 qman_fq" for more info).
 NO_MODIFY is only intended for enqueuing to pre-existing frame-queues that aren't to be otherwise interfered with, it prevents all other modifications to the frame queue.
-The TO_DCPORTAL flag causes the driver to honour any contextB modifications requested in the
+The TO_DCPORTAL flag causes the driver to honour any context_b modifications requested in the
 \ :c:func:`qm_init_fq`\  API, as this indicates the frame queue will be consumed by a direct-connect portal (PME, CAAM, or Fman).
-When frame queues are consumed by software portals, the contextB field is controlled by the driver and can't be modified by the caller.
+When frame queues are consumed by software portals, the context_b field is controlled by the driver and can't be modified by the caller.

 .. _`qman_destroy_fq`: